GerritCodeReview/aws-gerrit/single-master/README.md

 You will need to put the admin LDAP password in a file called `ldapPassword` in the same directory of the SSH keys.

+#### SMTP Password

+You will need to put the SMTP password in a file called `smtpPassword` in the same directory of the SSH keys.

 #### Import into AWS Secret Manager

 You can now run the script to upload them to AWS Secret Manager:
 `add_secrets_aws_secrets_manager.sh /path/to/your/keys/directory`

+#### SMTP Service

+If you need to setup a SMTP service Amazon Simple Email Service can be used.
+Details how setup Amazon SES can be found [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-set-up.html).

+To correctly setup email notifications Gerrit requires ssl protocol on default port 465 to be enabled on SMTP Server.
+It is possible to setup Gerrit to talk to standard SMTP port 25 but by default all EC2 instances are blocking it.
+To enable port 25 please follow [this](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) link.

 ### Publish custom Gerrit Docker image